We've taken our Smart lots of places.

 2016: Base Camp Oregon (September)

-Note: All of the trips start and end in Southern California near San Diego.
-In late 2016, TwoRed's home is moving to Oregon.
+Note: All of the trips, until the move to Base Camp Oregon, started and ended in Southern California near San Diego.

-With these expeditions finished, TwoRed has been across the US four times and been driven in 49 states and the District of Columbia.
-Note that we live in Hawai`i (which is the only state left).
-Eventually, the car will be brought to Honolulu and the US circuit will be complete.
-In the meantime, we have another Smart car (called "Two4Two") in Hawai`i, so we've driven a Smart in all of the states.
+With these expeditions finished, TwoRed has been across the US four times and been driven in all 50 states and the District of Columbia.
+Note that we live in Hawai`i (which was the last state left).
+The car was finally brought to Honolulu and the US circuit is complete.

-TwoRed has also crossed all of the Canadian Provinces, and done a bit of the Yukon, too.
+Note that TwoRed crossed all of the Canadian Provinces, and did a bit of the Yukon, too.

 Also of note.
 We pushed ourselves to go far to the north.
 That was the Arctic Circle trip.
 We asked a number of people who live on the Dalton Highway (that's the road to the Arctic Circle in the US).
 None had seen a Smart up there before.
 We were lucky on that trip.
 The day that we were in Wiseman (75 miles north of the Arctic Circle and our northernmost point) it began to snow (after we had left earlier in the day).
 The Dalton itself got a lot of rain and was about to be closed.
 There was also a bad accident with a truck (the Dalton is called the "haul road" for the dominance of the big trucks).
 That closed the highway.
 We would have been stuck, quite literally.
 Very lucky timing.
 Very lucky.
 Our friends in Fairbanks say that rain in Alaska made it impossible to drive the Dalton in 2014.
 Glad that we chose 2013 for this trip and didn't go just one day later.